splitpierre/PDR/README.md

-PDR
+# PDR
-===

-Ponto de Referência

 This is the application for the PDR company from brazil www.pdr.com.br

+This is my first touch with Phonegap and Mobile development.
-It was meant to be build with the build.Phonegap.com to run in multiple devices.
+It was meant to be built with the build.Phonegap.com to run in multiple devices.